ddev/ddev/docs/content/users/extend/custom-commands.md

 ### "`ProjectTypes`" annotation

 If your command should only be visible for a particular project type, `ProjectTypes` will allow you to define the supported types.
 This is especially useful for global custom commands.
-See <https://ddev.readthedocs.io/en/stable/users/cli-usage/#quickstart-guides> for more information about the supported project types.
+See [Quickstart for many CMSs](../../users/quickstart.md) for more information about the supported project types.
 Multiple types are separated by a comma.

 Usage: `## ProjectTypes: <list-of-project-types>`
 Example: `## ProjectTypes: drupal7,drupal8,drupal9,backdrop`